 Returns of call are accounted for when approved by the directors, but credited to the Members' account on renewal as at 1 October.
-Returns of call are returns where a policy year is in surplus and of sufficient maturity.
-Returns of call are calculated in proportion to the calls and premium that Members originally paid in the policy year from which the return has been made and is paid based on that proportion.
+Returns of call are made where a policy year is in surplus and of sufficient maturity.
+Returns of call are calculated in proportion to the calls and premiums that Members originally paid in the policy year from which the return is to be made and is paid based on that proportion.